An explanation of Mondrian's oeuvre by Michael Sciam

 Composition B with Double Line, Yellow and Gray, 1932, Oil on Canvas, cm.
 50 x 50

-The large yellow field in the upper left section and the gray one lower down to the right help to keep the square in a state of unstable equilibrium.
+The large yellow field in the upper left section and the gray one lower down to the right contribute to keep the square in a state of unstable equilibrium.

 Composition in Black and White with Double Lines